 - This key must be kept private within the clinic and shared only with authorized personnel as needed.

-- Even CognisantMD system administrators do not have access to this key and they will never require it.
-This ensures that even the most trusted CognisantMD administrators are completely unable to read patient health information.
+- Even OceanMD system administrators do not have access to this key and they will never require it.
+This ensures that even the most trusted OceanMD administrators are completely unable to read patient health information.

 Setting Up Your Shared Encryption Key

-Enter the "Encryption" section (selected from the menu on the left) to set up your shared encryption key.
+Enter the "Encryption" section from the Admin Settings page to set up your shared encryption key.
 You may choose to either type in a shared encryption key of your choice or keep the randomly-generated key that is generated for your site automatically.
 The shared encryption key must meet the following requirements:

 - It must be 16-characters long.